 Positive Aspects Of Telehealth And Addiction Treatment

-While lax rules during the pandemic may have led some to prescription drug abuse, there was also a positive side to telehealth and substance abuse.
+While lax rules during the pandemic may have led some to prescription drug misuse, there was also a positive side to telehealth and substance use disorder.

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), addiction treatment and mental health facilities dramatically increased their use of telehealth services.

-In 2015, about 26% of substance abuse treatment facilities and 22% of mental health facilities used telemedicine to treat patients.
-In 2020, those percentages rose to almost 57% and 69% respectively.
+In 2015, about 26% of substance use disorder treatment facilities and 22% of mental health facilities used telemedicine to treat patients.
+In 2020, those percentages rose to almost 57% and 69%, respectively.

 The benefits of telehealth medicine in addiction treatment are many.